eli-davidson-portfolio/noPromises/README.md

    ```

 3. **Information Packets (IPs)**
-   - Data flows as discrete packets
+   - All data flows as discrete packets
-   - IPs are owned by one process at a time
+   - IPs have clear ownership semantics
    - Type-safe implementation using Go generics
    ```go
    type IP[T any] struct {